See our Cookie Information Page

 Please note for all the above the information is correct at time of writing, but is subject to change at any time.
 UK passport info applies to British Citizens, holders of another UK passport must check with the relevant authority.
 There is often a stipulation on having a minimum amount of validity left on your passport and a number of clear pages in order to gain entry, which can be up to a 6 month requirement.
 Again, please check with the relevant authority.

-Please also note that if there is requirement to obtain a visa prior to travel for a particular country, and a guest chooses to not disembark the ship, then the guest is still required to obtain the necessary visa.
-The only exception to this rule is Russia where a guest is able to stay on the ship in St Petersburg and not need to obtain a visa.
+Please also note that if there is a requirement to obtain a visa prior to travel for a particular country, and a guest chooses not to disembark the ship, then the guest is still required to obtain the necessary visa.
+The only exception to this rule is Russia where a guest is able to stay on the ship and do not need to obtain a visa.